Toddlers are rough. And messy. And pukey. Plus, they like to through tantrums.

 1. Shake or Vacuum Loose Debris

-If there are a few cracker crumbs in your child’s car seat, take it out of your vehicle and shake or dust those crumbs off.
+If your child’s car seat contains a few cracker crumbs, take it out of your vehicle and shake or dust the crumbs off.

 If there are crumbs EVERYWHERE, pull out your vacuum and suck them all up.